LIS

 c.
 The enrolled provider must be licensed by the Department of Behavioral Health and Developmental Services (DBHDS) as a provider of substance abuse case management services.

-2. Providers may bill Medicaid for substance use case management only when the services are provided by a professional or professionals who meet at least one of the following criteria:
+2. Providers may bill Medicaid for substance use case management only when the services are provided by a professional who meets at least one of the following criteria:

 c.
-Certification as a Board of Counseling Certified Substance Abuse Counselor (CSAC) or CSAC-Assistant under supervision as defined in 18VAC115-30-10 et seq.
+Certification as a Board of Counseling Certified Substance Abuse Counselor (CSAC), CSAC-Supervisee, or CSAC-Assistant under clinical supervision as defined in 18VAC115-30-10.

-F. The state assures that the provision of substance use case management services will not restrict an individual's free choice of providers in violation of § 1902(a)(23) of the Act.
+F. The state ensures that the provision of substance use case management services will not restrict an individual's free choice of providers in violation of § 1902(a)(23) of the Social Security Act.

 1. Eligible individuals shall have free choice of the providers of substance use case management services.